Estate Planning Basics

 Probate is the court process to validate a will, appoint an executor, notify creditors, marshal assets, and distribute property.
 It is public, can take a year or more, and attorney’s fees are set by statute as a percentage of estate value (Probate Code § 10810).

-👉 California State Bar – Probate Basics
+California Courts – Probate Basics

 Simple cases may take 9–12 months; complex estates can take several years.
 Factors include disputes, creditor claims, or tax issues.